t-crest/patmos/hardware/quartus/de10-nano/README.md

 ## TODO

- * Add Shibarchi's sensor interface
- * If needed add external memory (the ARM boot program needs to be changed to allow access to the memory from the FPGA fabric, Florian has the solution)
+ * If needed, add external memory (the ARM boot program needs to be changed to allow access to the memory from the FPGA fabric, Florian has the solution)